 The Convertible note payable is presented on the Condensed Consolidated Balance Sheet at its amortized cost and not at fair value.
-As of September 30, 2023, the fair value of the convertible note is \$142,700,000.
-See Note 13 - Convertible Note for further details on how the fair value was estimated.
+As of September 30, 2023 March 31, 2024, the fair value of the convertible note is \$142,700,000 \$131,600,000.
+See Note 13 - Convertible Note payable for further details on how the fair value was estimated.

-All other financial instruments except for Derivative private placement warrants liability, Contingent earnout liability, Derivative stock option liability and Convertible note payable are classified within Level 1 or Level 2 of the fair value hierarchy because the Company values these instruments either based on recent trades of securities in active markets or based on quoted market prices of similar instruments and other significant inputs derived from or corroborated by observable market data.
+All other financial instruments except for Derivative private placement warrants liability, Contingent earnout liability, Derivative stock option liability, Contingent consideration, and Convertible note payable are classified within Level 1 or Level 2 of the fair value hierarchy because the Company values these instruments either based on recent trades of securities in active markets or based on quoted market prices of similar instruments and other significant inputs derived from or corroborated by observable market data.

-The estimated fair value of the Derivative private placement warrants liability, Contingent earnout liability, Derivative stock option liability and Convertible note payable is determined using Level 3 inputs.
-The models and significant assumptions used in preparing the valuations are disclosed in Note 16 - Warrant liability, Note 15 - Earnout Shares, Note 14 - Share-based compensation, and Note 13 - Convertible Note respectively.
+The estimated fair value of the Derivative private placement warrants liability, Contingent earnout liability, Derivative stock option liability, Contingent consideration and Convertible note payable is determined using Level 3 inputs.
+The models and significant assumptions used in preparing the valuations are disclosed in Note 16 - Warrant liability,

+Note 15 - Earnings Shares, shares, Note 14 - Share-based Stock-based compensation, and Note 13 - Convertible Note note payable respectively.

-The following table presents information about the Company's assets and liabilities that are measured at fair value on a recurring basis as of September 30, 2023 and indicates the fair value hierarchy of the valuation.
+The following table presents tables present information about the Company's assets and liabilities that are measured at fair value on a recurring basis as of September 30, 2023 March 31, 2024 and December 31, 2023 and indicates the fair value hierarchy of the valuation.
 There were no assets or liabilities that are measured at fair value as of December 31, 2022.

-Fair Value Measurements as of September 30, 2023 Level 1 Level 2 Level 3 Total Contingent earnout liability \$ - \$ - \$ 50,989,047 \$ 50,989,047 Derivative private placement warrant liability - - 2,046,998 2,046,998 Derivative public warrant liability 5,261,250 - - 5,261,250 Derivative stock option liability - - 244,639 244,639 Total Derivative Liability \$ 5,261,250 \$ - \$ 53,280,684 \$ 58,541,934
+Fair Value Measurements as of September 30, 2023 Level Level 1 2 Level 3 Total Fair Value Measurements as of March 31, 2024 Contingent earnout liability Contingent earnout liability \$ - \$ 50,989,047 \$50,989,047 Derivative private placement warrant liability Derivative private placement warrant liability - 2,046,998 2,046,998 Derivative public warrant liability Derivative public warrant liability 5,261,250 - 5,261,250 Derivative stock option liability Derivative stock option liability - 244,639 244,639 Total Derivative Liability \$5,261,250 \$- \$53,280,684 \$58,541,934 Total derivative liability Contingent consideration Total fair value